 There are no quoted market prices for a significant portion of the Group's financial assets.
-Accordingly, fair values of the financial assets are estimated using prices obtained from other sources.
-There is significant uncertainty inherent in this approach, with the fair values estimated being categorised as Level 2 fair values; consequently, the estimates arrived at may be different from the actual price of the instrument in an actual arm's length transaction (Note 24).
+Accordingly, fair values of several financial assets are estimated using prices derived from a yield curve.
+The yield curve is, in turn, obtained from a pricing source which uses indicative prices from the local market.
+There is significant uncertainty inherent in this approach.
+The fair values determined in this way are classified as Level 2 or 3 fair values.

+The estimates of fair value arrived at from these sources may be significantly different from the actual price of the instrument in an actual arm's length transaction (Note 26).